 Greetings and Welcome to St. Cloud State University!
 The Department of Residential Life wishes you a warm welcome and we are excited about your interest in the on-campus housing experience.
 We have put together some information to answer any questions that you might have and to make your experience the best it can be.
 If you wish you get more information about each of our ten unique residence halls, please visit our website at www.stcloudstate.edu/reslife.
 On this site you will find everything about room and board rates, student testimonials, frequently asked questions and specific information on each of our halls.

 Please note that International students should request the following residence halls when applying for housing as these buildings will remain open during the university break periods.
 All other halls will be closed and additional living arrangements will be needed in these buildings.
-Lawrence Hall, Hill Hall, Shoemaker Hall, Sherburne Hall and a limited number of spaces in Coborn Plaza Apartments, are available for first year students.
+Lawrence Hall, Case-Hill Hall, Shoemaker Hall, and Sherburne Hall are designed mainly for first year students.
 Coborn Plaza Apartments, Stateview Apartments and Benton Hall will remain open during the break periods for upper level students.
 Again, all other halls will close during University scheduled break periods.

 Welcome Again!
 We are most delighted you are planning on making St. Cloud State University your new home.